 Winter Self Care Essentials

-To help myself and all of you beautiful souls out there to achieve this, I’ve created a winter self care essentials guide full of my favorite health and wellness products, nurturing rituals, and nourishing recipes for this season.
-I’ve linked all of the products I chat about for you, check them out by clicking the underlined heading.
+To help myself and all of you beautiful souls out there achieve this, I’ve curated a Winter Self Care Essentials guide full of my favorite health and wellness products, nurturing rituals, and nourishing recipes for this season.
+I’ve linked all of the products I mention about for you, check them out by clicking the underlined heading.
 Enjoy loves 💕

 Essential oils have been used for centuries for their healing and wellness properties.
 Add that with the benefits of a facial steamer and you have yourself a new daily ritual that relaxes your mind, improves respiratory and sinus health, and helps you achieve a glowy complexion.

-Facial steamers help to hydrate skin, allow better absorption of skin care, loosen clogged pores, promote circulation, increase natural collagen and elastin, clears sinuses, provides a sense of relaxation, and improves the respiratory health.
+Facial steamers help to hydrate skin, allow better absorption of skin care, loosen clogged pores, promote circulation, increase natural collagen and elastin, clears sinuses, provides a sense of relaxation, and can help alleviate respiratory issues.

 Adding essential oils to the facial steam enhances the experience and benefits.
 If you’re looking to achieve more relaxation and restful sleep use lavender oil.
 Use tea tree oil for its antibacterial properties to clear sinuses and acne.
 For anti aging and anti inflammatory use oregano oil.
 The list goes on!
 Each essential oil provides different benefits so I would take some time to do some research to achieve exactly what you desire out of this treatment.

-I definitely recommend using pure filtered water and high quality, pure, organic essential oils as you are breathing it in and it’s getting dispersed onto the skin.
-Quality in everything matters!
+Be sure to use pure filtered water and high quality, pure essential oils as you are breathing it in and it’s getting dispersed onto the skin.
+Quality is key!

 The skin is the largest organ of the body and it needs to be shown love on a daily basis!
-The colder winter months tend to be more dry, the air lacks moisture and this can cause dry skin.
+The colder winter months tend to be more dry as the air lacks moisture which can cause dry skin.
 Body oils are great for the summer time too as sweating and being out in the sun more can also cause loss of moisture in the skin.

 Incorporating a high quality body oil in your daily skin and body care routine replenishes the skin's moisture and helps to retain it.
 They also help to reduce stretch marks, scaring, and UV damage.
 Oils create healthy, soft, glowing, radiant skin plus it feels amazing!
 You’ll want to look for a pure, organic, cold pressed oil, this is going on your skin so it needs to be of high quality.